 How to get started with email marketing at your hotel

 A generic provider like MailChimp or Mailerlite can be good when getting your feet wet.
 While these cost-effective email marketing tools offer important basic capabilities, they’re limited when it comes to leveraging the guest data saved in your PMS.
-Since this is the key to creating highly personalised and targeted campaigns, a more sophisticated solution is needed if you want to get serious about email marketing.
+Since this is the key to creating highly personalized and targeted campaigns, a more sophisticated solution is needed if you want to get serious about email marketing.

 It automatically pulls guest data from your PMS via a two-way integration.
 This includes information such as the number and length of previous stays, which package or rate code they booked, their birthdate, age, party size (e.g. couples or families with kids) and any other relevant details.